kloki/imgen/README.md

 imgen "First prompt" "Second prompt"
 ```

-if a prompt is `.` is will reuse the previous prompt.
-So the create 3 variations run:
+If a prompt is `.` imgen will reuse the previous prompt.
+This way you can easily request variations like this.

 ```
 imgen "prompt" . .